 Trey Zoeller

 Trey admits he did not set out to be a bourbon maker.
 As a Kentuckian, ‘everyone drinks bourbon.’
-He noticed during his travels and relocation to other areas of the country, no one was drinking bourbon.
+However, he noticed during his travels and relocation to other areas of the country, very few people were drinking bourbon.

-During this period, Chet saw an ad in an airline magazine, selling a single barrel of Bushmills Irish Whiskey.
-Of course, Trey and his friends traveled to Ireland, bought a barrel and bottled it.
-Trey in his 20s thought, why not do the same for bourbon.
+During one fateful overseas trip, Chet saw an airline magazine ad selling a single barrel of Bushmills Irish Whiskey.
+Of course, Trey and his friends traveled to Ireland, bought a barrel, and bottled it.
+Trey, then in his 20s, thought, why not do the same for bourbon?
 With bourbon sales flat (and declining) at the time, many distilleries were eager to sell their barrels.
-He picked the best he could find and his first purchase was 400 barrels last distilled by the Stitzel-Weller distillery (think Pappy Van Winkle at the time).
-He began artfully blending on his own, aging whiskey in rum, cognac and cabernet casks, which is now up to about 30 labels.
+He picked the best he could find, and his first purchase was 400 barrels last distilled by the Stitzel-Weller distillery (think Pappy Van Winkle at the time).
+He began artfully blending on his own, aging whiskey in rum, cognac, and cabernet casks, which is now up to about 30 labels.

-In the early days of the bourbon industry, bourbon was shipped from Kentucky to the ports of New Orleans, and continued its journey up north to New York for shipment across the globe.
+In the early days of the bourbon industry, bourbon was shipped from Kentucky to the ports of New Orleans and continued its journey up north to New York for shipment across the globe.
 While aboard a friend’s ship, Trey’s curiosity and experimental mindset came into play.
 He watched the whiskey swirl in his glass.
 He thought, how would a barrel react while aging at sea?
 The constant movement and extreme temperatures completely transformed the whiskey.
 Trey was going to recreate that journey exactly.
-He strapped two barrels of the finest bourbon you can make to a boat, and floated it down the river from Louisville to New Orleans, where it will then continue on to Key West and then finally to New York.
+He strapped two barrels of the finest bourbon available into a boat, and floated it down the river from Louisville to New Orleans, where it will then continue on to Key West and then finally to New York.

-Trey has now transported hundreds and hundreds of barrels over the world’s oceans in special shipping containers, with each voyage crossing the equator 2 times, and stopping at 25 ports in 5 continents.
-Jefferson’s is now in its 30th voyage.
+Trey has now transported hundreds and hundreds of barrels around the world’s oceans in special shipping containers, with each voyage crossing the equator 2 times, and stopping at 25 ports on 5 continents.
+Jefferson’s is now on its 30th voyage.

 Why the name “Jefferson’s Bourbon”?
 Trey explains that Thomas Jefferson symbolizes American history, integrity, tradition, as well as experimentation.
 Though Jefferson didn’t drink bourbon, he repealed the whiskey tax.
 Jefferson was also instrumental in expanding bourbon in the US.
 Trey recently broke ground on a new $270 million facility (the Jefferson Bourbon Distillery) in Lebanon, Kentucky, which will be the “greenest distillery in the U.S.,” proclaims Trey.
 This was made possible by the Pernod Ricard purchase in 2019.